dometec/jaxrs-odata-examples/README.md

-# Osys JaxRS OData Examples
+# JaxRS OData Examples

-This repository contains some example to show how the [Osys JaxRSOData](https://github.com/dometec/jaxrs-odata) library is used.
+This repository contains some example to show how the [JaxRS OData](https://github.com/dometec/jaxrs-odata) library is used.

 The demo creates an in memory database with this schema and a hundred of row for each table: ![ER Database Schema](erd.png)